ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 --- abstract

-This memo describes a mechanism for the transmission of Bundles over Ethernet links, provides recommendations for operational considerations, and requests some dedicated Ethernet parameters.
+This memo describes a mechanism for the transmission of Bundle Protocol (BP) Bundles over Ethernet links (BP-over-Ethernet), describes limitations and operational considerations, and requests some dedicated Ethernet parameters.

 --- middle